brianstorti/brianstorti.github.io/_posts/2017-06-30-tcp-flow-control.md

-receives the acknowledgment for the next 10 packets (meaning there are currently 20 packets, or 30000 bytes, in flight), but the receive window value received in this `ack` is now 30000 (instead of 45000), it will not send more packets, as the number of bytes in flight is already equal the latest receive window advertised.
+receives the acknowledgment for the next 10 packets (meaning there are currently 20 packets, or 30000 bytes, in flight), but the receive window value received in this `ack` is now 30000 (instead of 45000), it will not send more packets, as the number of bytes in flight is already equal to the latest receive window advertised.

 The sender will always keep this invariant: